-So, how can you tell if you’re at risk?
+How to tell if you’re at risk

 You can also find out if you are at risk by asking your doctor to get your calcium and vitamin levels checked.
 Or, if you are a postmenopausal woman over the age of 50, ask your doctor about receiving a bone density test.
-This exam can diagnosis osteoporosis before a broken bone occurs.
+This exam can diagnose osteoporosis before a broken bone occurs.

-What can you do about it?
+What to do about it

 As a kid, you probably heard “drink your milk” daily.
 Turns out, that was good advice.
 Milk is a good source of calcium, the nutrient that helps build strong bones.